Flexible Dieting FTW

 Make It Easy on Yourself

 The hardest part of this diet is initially figuring out what your calorie needs and individual macro requirements are.
-After that, its fairly simple.
+After that, the lfiestyle change is fairly simple.

-When you first start off, write down the calories and macros for each item you eat for a week or two.
+When you first start off, track the calories and macros for each item you have been eating regularly until now over the span of the first week or two.
 After you track them for a bit, look them over.
 You might be surprised at how much (or how little) you actually eat.
 You might even be more surprised at how heavy your diet relies on one macro over the rest.
-Flexible dieting can help fix that.
+Flexible dieting can help fix that and get you balanced.

 It sounds too good.
 What are the drawbacks?